-<Diagram and describe the process flow(s) covered by this profile in order to satisfy the use cases.
-Demonstrate how the profile transactions are combined/sequenced.
-To provide context and demonstrate how the profile interacts with other profiles, feel free to include transactions and events that are “external” to this profile (using appropriate notation.)
-The set of process flows will typically be exemplary, not exhaustive (i.e., it will address all the use cases, but will not show all possible combinations of actors, or all possible sequencing of transactions).
-If there are detailed behavioral rules that apply to a specific process flow or multiple process flows, an appendix may be added as needed.>

 A patient suffers from hypertension and is at high risk for stroke.
 The patient needs to take certain medications each day and ideally needs to lose some weight.
 The health care professional’s institution already has the infrastructure to create, read, and distribute IHE compatible Electronic Heath Records (EHRs) as C-CDAs.
 The health care professional provides the patient with a blood pressure cuff from BP Manufactures, Inc., a weight scale from WS Solutions, and a medication monitor from AMM GBH containing next month’s daily medication doses.
-All the devices are PHCA compliant.
-The patient also receives a PHCA compliant set top box from AHD Magic, Inc. The patient was given the choice to use either a set top box or a mobile tablet, the latter of which would display the patient’s measurements as received.
+All the devices are PCHA compliant.
+The patient also receives a PCHA compliant set top box from AHD Magic, Inc. The patient was given the choice to use either a set top box or a mobile tablet, the latter of which would display the patient’s measurements as received.
 The patient chose the set top box because the patient is technology challenged and did not want to turn on the device and/or activate the application to see the measurements as they were uploaded from the devices.
-The chosen set top box is pre-configured to communicate with a PHCA compliant server application developed by Medical Application Services, fulfilling the role of a Clinical DataSensor Data Consumer.
+The chosen set top box is pre-configured to communicate with a PCHA compliant server application developed by Medical Application Services, fulfilling the role of a Sensor Data Consumer.
 This application has been installed on a system at the health care provider’s facility.
 The server application has a web interface that allows the health care provider to generate an account for a given patient.
 The account will contain information about the given patient that the health care facility requires for its record keeping.
 A user name and password is required to access this account and that information has been configured into the patient’s set top box.
 When the server application receives data from this patient it then knows to generate a PHMR that is delivered to an XDSb respository the health care provider can access.